 What Makes a Man?
 Sexuality and Representation in Europe-Middle East Encounters

-Our guest is Tarek El-Ariss, one of the workshop organizer.
-He is Associate Professor of Arabic and Comparative Literature in the Department of Middle Eastern Studies at University of Texas at Austin.
-He received a BA in Philosophy from the American University of Beirut and a PhD in Comparative Literature from Cornell University.
+We talked to Tarek El-Ariss, one of the workshop conveners.
+Tarek is Associate Professor of Arabic and Comparative Literature at the University of Texas at Austin.
+He holds a PhD in Comparative Literature from Cornell University.
 His research interests include contemporary Arabic literature, visual culture, and new media; 18th- and 19th-century French and Arabic philosophy and travel writing; and affect and poststructuralist theory.
-In 2012/2013 he was a research fellow of Europe in the Middle East—The Middle East in Europe (EUME).
+In 2012-2013 he was a research fellow of Europe in the Middle East—The Middle East in Europe (EUME).

 Why did you organize the workshop and what are you hoping to achieve?